World War II’s first ‘doodlebug’ V-1 flying bomb in London was dropped on Grove Road

 Sir Ian McKellen paid his tributes to the site in 2016, stating in interviews that ‘it’s important for the recent generations to realise the disaster of the bombing in this area.’

-Following violent bombing, the land surrounding Regent’s Canal was devastated.
+Following the violent bombing, the land surrounding Regent’s Canal was devastated.
 The area was left derelict until plans began to renovate it in the 1950s – the idea of creating Mile End Park was born.
 This wasn’t to be realised until nearly 50 years later with the financial help from lottery money and the Environment Trust.

 Surprisingly, one property was left standing after the catastrophic V-1 bombing incident of that June day in 1944.
 Carl Boedecker, 62, owned this four-bedroom Victorian house for 22 years before putting it on the market in 2016 for £1.25 million.